Tezeroth/Console-Finances/README.md

 I didn't make any commits on this assignment as It was kept locally on my machine, I aspire to do so more so in the future in the event of catastrophic data loss.
 From this challenge I learned about the Push function, iterating through nested arrays, the toFixed function, and that I need to account for zero indexing.
 Also, that AI is a patient teacher, I used the Xpert Learning Assistant to help guide me in iterating through arrays initially.

+I bought two books for this assignment that helped: JavaScript in Easy Steps by Mike McGrath. and Javascript for Dummies 7-in-1 2023 edition by Chris Minnick.
+I also found out about two interesting extensions, one that can analyze your code and spot errors, and one that refactors the code to not look like a pig's ear.
+These were codiumAI, and Prettier.